 If you’re pro-life, I expect you’ll agree that the state sanction and subsidization of prenatal infanticide is pure madness.
 And that there are fashionable, highly educated people out promoting the mental gymnastics required to believe this abortion regime is a symptom of some virtue inherent in our system of government is maddening.
 But life was cheap back when Tamerlane was lopping off heads, and you want me to believe the intervening centuries have made it less so?

 Granted, life in the US can be pretty expensive.
 As someone who works in EMS and has lived abroad I can say that the extent to which this notion is taken seriously (that we’re all equally entitled to a modicum of decent treatment) is impressive, and so are its results.
 There are many complaints that can be made about the insufficient and deteriorating maintenance of public health, order and education here, but all things considered, it isn’t half bad.
 I hear public order is kept better in China, where abortion is mandated by law.
 In America, it’s encouraged and subsidized.
 The latter regime maintains control with psy-ops, the former with bi-ops.
 You want hamburger, or egg fu yung?
-But the proliferation of supposed rights is inversely proportional to the steady deterioration of civilized life we’ve been witnessing post-WWII (others would date it further back, but that’s my opinion).
+But the proliferation of supposed rights is inversely proportional to the steady deterioration of civilized life we’ve been witnessing since WWI.
 How many more of us do we really want out walking around with these laundry lists of rights?
 Granted, giving babies the shaft is stupendously chickenshit, but them’s the times, and I don’t make the rules.

 How did we get here?
 The way I once countenanced the proposition that “all men are created equal” was by crediting it as a slightly overwrought recapitulation of Marcus Aurelius’ “Neither have I seen my own soul, and yet I honor it.”
 You have to be a very thwarted little knit-picker to quibble with the Emperor on that score.
 Of course it is self-evident that we all intrinsically possess some unqualifiable dignity as creatures.
 And creatures come in all shapes, sizes and capacities—who are any of us to quantify these differences?